 In addition, principals are required to: develop an individual plan for each student at risk of anaphylaxis, maintain a file that lists that student’s prescriptions and emergency contacts and ensure that parents enrolling pupils supply information on a child’s allergies.

-What the Liberal government didn’t realize, is that the progress of Sabrina’s Law was not just watched by relatives of anaphylactic students in Ontario, but it was also drawing attention across the United States and the rest of Canada.
+What the Liberal government didn’t realize, is that the progress of Sabrina’s Law was not just watched by relatives of anaphylactic students in Ontario.
+The legislation was also drawing attention across the United States and the rest of Canada.

 In 2004, Sabrina’s aunt Kathleen Whelan wrote to Robert F. Kennedy Jr., who was on the board of the Food Allergy Initiative (now FARE), the nonprofit research and education organization.
-She had learned that Kennedy has a son with peanut allergy and decided to let him know about Sabrina and how the family wanted to tell her story so that people would appreciate the gravity of anaphylaxis.
+She had learned that Kennedy has a son with peanut allergy.
+Whelan let him know about Sabrina’s tragedy and that the family wanted to tell her story so people would appreciate the gravity of anaphylaxis.

 Kennedy was moved.
-For its annual gala journal, he asked FAI to publish a two-page story that Whelan, a writer, had composed about Sabrina’s death.
-The organization’s gala in November 2004 was held at New York’s Plaza Hotel and was a star-studded affair.
-Among the guests were Kennedy, Ron Perelman, chairman of Revlon, and his then-wife, the actress Ellen Barkin.
+For its annual gala journal, he asked FAI to publish a story that Whelan, a writer, had composed about Sabrina’s death.
 As guests dined and raised tens of thousands of dollars for research, they also read Whelan’s words about her niece – and the hole her death left in so many hearts.

 “No matter where you are,” said Anaphylaxis Canada’s Harada, “the issues are very similar, the emotional aspect and what’s going on in schools.
 So many jurisdictions are looking at what’s happening here because nobody seems to have any law.
 There are guidelines, there are directives, there are ministry of education policies, but there’s no law.
 This is precedent-setting.”